alflanagan/utl_indexer/readme.md

 ## The Problem

 With Townnews emphasizing the use of macros/components with its UTL template language ([Townnews Documentation][]), it is becoming increasingly necessary to look up definitions in another file to understand what is being done.
-However, the current tools in Townnews' development environment make this quite difficult: one can search on a macro name, but all you get are a list of files with a count of the occurences of the name, and no way to distinguish a defining file from a using file.
+This involves a tedious text search across all the template files for a site.

 ## The Vision